Bleeding with blood clots after sex often signals irritation, infection, or underlying health issues requiring medical evaluation.

 - Cervical Irritation: Avoiding vigorous intercourse temporarily helps healing.
 Using lubricants reduces friction-related trauma.

-- Treating Infections: Antibiotics for bacterial STIs like chlamydia/gonorrhea clear infection quickly and prevent complications.
+- Treating Infections: Antibiotics for bacterial STIs like chlamydia or gonorrhea can clear infection and help prevent complications.

-- Cervical Polyps: Removal via simple office procedures usually resolves symptoms completely.
+- Cervical Polyps: Removal via simple office procedures often resolves symptoms if the polyp is the bleeding source.

-- Surgical Intervention: Fibroids causing heavy clotting might require myomectomy (removal) depending on size/symptoms.
+- Surgical Intervention: Fibroids causing heavy clotting might require medication, procedures, or surgery depending on size, location, symptoms, and fertility goals.

 Regular follow-up ensures treatment effectiveness and early detection if symptoms recur.